 The Book Bike represents an integral part of the WBRP initiative to educate our youth and connect our community through reading and literacy efforts.
 It reflects our commitment to sustainability and to individual connections that strengthen our sense of neighborhood and refresh our ties to one another.
-Our expectation is that the Book Bike will be out in our community every weekend, venue and weather permitting, and that we will continue to bring books and people together in happy and surprising ways.
+Our expectation is that the Book Bike will be out in our community every weekend, weather permitting, and that we will continue to bring books and people together in happy and surprising ways.

-The Book Bike is made possible by donations from Chris Koos and Vitesse Cycle; Mark Fagerland of Unique Design, who donated the design, material and labor for the custom-made book carrier; and several community donors, including Mike and Cindy Kerber, George and Myra Gordon, Karen Schmidt, and Earl and Carol Reitan.
+The Book Bike is made possible by donations from Chris Koos and Vitesse Cycle; Mark Fagerland of Unique Design, who donated the design, material, and labor for the custom-made book carrier; and several community donors, including Mike and Cindy Kerber, George and Myra Gordon, Karen Schmidt, and Earl and Carol Reitan.
 The Illinois Prairie Community Foundation Donor Advised Fund was instrumental in helping us meet our goal.

 With a full load of books, the bike is estimated to weigh some 200 pounds.
 The WBRP is grateful to strong friends & neighbors, IWU students, McLean County Wheelers, the ISU Bike Club and other strong and hearty bike riders who are willing to help us get the Book Bike around.